bobwohljb/MyCodeSnippetInserter/README.md

      - **Alt+Shift+S** - Insert Singleton
      - **Alt+Shift+E** - Insert Extension Functions
      - **Alt+Shift+C** - Insert Coroutine Patterns
-   - Open the MyKotlinInserter tool window (right sidebar) and click the "Insert" button for the desired pattern
    - Go to Tools → MyKotlinInserter to open a popup dialog with all available patterns

 ### Creating New Files with Snippets

-You can also create new files that already contain the code snippets:
+To create new files that already contain the code snippets:

 1. Open the MyKotlinInserter tool window (right sidebar)
 2. Click the "Create File" button for the desired pattern